 Gucker CL.
 2009.
 Melilotus alba, M. officinalis.
 In: Fire Effects Information System, [Online].
 U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory (Producer).
 Available: http://www.fs.fed.us/database/feis/ [2014, May 5].

 Panke B and M Renz.
 2013.
 Management of invasive plants in Wisconsin: Sweetclovers.
 University of Wisconsin Cooperative Extension A3924-24.
 4p.

-Grazon P+D and Tordon 22K are a federally Restricted Use Pesticide.
-State restrictions on the sale and use of Transline apply.
+Grazon P+D and Tordon 22K herbicides are federally Restricted Use Pesticides.
+State restrictions on the sale and use of Transline specialty herbicide apply.
 Consult the label before purchase or use for full details.
-Always read and follow label directions.
+Always read and follow label directions.©2019 Corteva